Ancient Ayurveda into Modern Day Practices

 I host a weekly podcast, Peaceful Power Podcast and have written two cyclical living books- Divine Body Wisdom and Ayurvedic Approach to Healing Your Menstrual Cycle.

 I graduated from Shakti School in 2019 as an Ayurvedic Wellness Counselor.
 I'm a 500 HR Yoga Teacher and Ayurvedic postpartum doula graduate from Inner Sun & Moon AyurDoula Program.
-I've specialized in pre/postpartum fitness since 2007.

 My other interests are playing tennis, watching the Hallmark Channel, and enjoying my morning cup of coffee.
-I also love exploring my favorite nature trail with my two sons and husband.
+I also love exploring my favorite nature trail with my two boys and hubby.

 I'm an Ayurvedic Wellness counselor, Ayurvedic postpartum doula & 500 HR Yoga Teacher and Personal trainer since 2007.

-I'm Andrea — your Ayurvedic & Yoga Guide.
+I'm Andrea — your Ayurveda & Yoga Guide

 Learn what practices are best to live in alignment with the current season.
 You will also receive a yoga asana practice, seasonal tips, two Ayurvedic seasonal recipes and dosha pacifying practices.

-Ayurvedic Guide to the Spring Season
+Ayurvedic Guide to the Winter Season

 free guide